-You need a valid feature key to use the ETF feature on your Cisco Email Security Gateway.
+You need a valid feature key to use the ETF feature on your email gateway.
 For information on how to obtain a feature key, contact your Cisco sales representative.

 STIX (Structured Threat Information eXpression) is the industry standard, structured language to represent cyber threat information.
 A STIX source consists of an indicator that contains a pattern used to detect malicious or suspicious cyber activity.

-The following is a list of STIX Indicators of Compromise (IOCs) supported for this release:
+Following is a list of STIX and SecureX Threat Response Indicators of Compromise (IOCs) supported for this release:

 File Hash Watchlist (describes a set of hashes for suspected malicious files)